VarunRustomji/Dynamic-Form/README.md

 # Dynamic-Form-

-A dynamic HTML form built to get familiar with JavaScript and Node.JS
+A dynamic HTML form built using Node JS and Javascript.
+User enters name, gender and email in the given form and is appended to the users list on the server.
+Functionality includes viewing users list, adding multiple emails, adding multiple users at a time, and access to JSON file.

-Built to understand the core functionalities hence no frameworks or package managers have been used.
+The aim of the application was to have a better understanding of HTML forms, Javascript functions and Node JS server.
+There are no frameworks/package managers used.